 Sydney College of Divinity’s RPL policy and process complies with the requirements of the Tertiary Education Quality and Standards Agency (TEQSA) and the Australian Qualifications Framework (AQF).
 We strive to be equitable and evidence driven and provide a transparent process for determining an appropriate amount of RPL credit for each student.

 RPL is the assessment of an individual’s prior learning (including formal, informal and non-formal learning) for the purpose of supporting admission.
 The RPL is used to satisfy, or partially satisfy, course admission criteria, and/or to gain exemption/s for program requirements for postgraduate programs.

 RPL matches students’ skills and knowledge with the outcomes of courses or units of courses in an accredited program.
 Applicants are responsible for demonstrating that the skills and knowledge they have obtained through work or life experience, match the outcomes of the units in the accredited program.

-Credit transfer applies if you have already completed a particular unit within a course.
+Credit transfer applies if you have already completed a particular unit within an SCD course through another accredited course at another accredited provider.
 In order to receive credit, you will need to provide a statement of attainment or a transcript that shows the unit as completed.
 Credit is granted in accordance to the Sydney College of Divinity policies.